 Reducing the volume of text on buttons means substituting it with icons.
 But how universal are the icons?
 Are you 100% confident your mute icon is unambiguous and won’t mean radar to some?
 The Floppy Disk “Save” Icon is starting to lose a whole generation of people who have never seen one in real life.

 Minimal interface design is not purpose-driven.
 It’s a style.
-Simplicity comes from our understanding of the experience no matter how multi-elemental the UI is.
+Simplicity comes from our understanding of the experience no matter how many elements of design UI has.

 The design has to be visible first so that it won’t do harm.
 The notorious hamburger menu has taken a beating but made its way into the designers’ minds and earned respect.
 What this shows is you can’t force minimalism and count on simplicity.